 See what Recovery First can offer you or a loved one.

-Recovery First doesn’t just focus on the addiction, we address the wellness of the entire individual.
+Recovery First doesn’t just focus on the veterans substance abuse and addiction, we address the wellness of the entire individual.
 When a veteran or first responder chooses the inpatient rehab program, they can expect several different approaches to treatment, including:

 - Medical stabilization and detoxification with medical monitoring.